How to Set Up the Best Teleradiology Workstation

 Radiology Mouse for Your Teleradiology Workstation

+Most of the time I find myself with the microphone in my left hand and the mouse in my right hand.
 By having a mouse with (many) programmable buttons, you can facilitate many tasks.
-These include taking measurements, adjust window modes, start your microphone or even insert templates.
-Additionally, an infinite scroll wheel can significantly increase your scrolling speed and thus inrease the speed of your reading process.
+These include taking measurements, adjusting window modes, starting your microphone or even inserting templates.
+Additionally, an infinite scroll wheel can significantly increase your scrolling speed.
+For further details see our article on the best mouse for radiologists.

 Radiology Keyboard for Your Teleradiology Workstation